rafikurnia/go-webapp/README.md

 ## API resources

 The application supports only one resource, i.e., contacts.
-However, a composition can be implemented on the code increase code reusability.
+However, a composition can be implemented on the code to increase code reusability.
 Therefore, should we need to add more resources in the future, the development will be faster.

 ![api](./assets/figures/uml_api.svg)